In partnership with the University of Northampton

 - Research dissertation (year 4)

 - have a relevant primary degree (in addition to this entry requirement candidates will also be expected to have an appropriate level of personal maturity and life experience).

 Additional costs for individual and group psychotherapy and for external supervision in 4th Year will be negotiated by the student on a private basis.

 Course fees are reviewed from time to time.
-Additional information regarding 2019 applications and current course fees available to download here:
+Additional information regarding applications for the next programme and up-to-date information on course fees available to download here:

 Applications are invited from the beginning of January each year.
 Application Forms and additional information are available to download here:

 For further information please contact: